pxai/classapp-site/README.md

-Ionic 2 App Base
+ClassApp, based on Ionic Base
 =====================

-This is the base template for Ionic 2 starter apps.
+ClassApp the base template for Ionic 2 starter apps.

+## Add platforms

 ## Using this project